Mughal currency: Babur and Humayun

 The shahrukhi coins were issued during the reign of the first two emperors, Babur and Humayun.

 Sur Interregnum

 The Sur Empire ruled briefly when its founder Sher Shah Suri defeated the emperor Humayun, who then sought refuge in Persia.
-Sher Shah introduced various reforms in terms of coinage, including the standardization of the rupee (rupiya, or silver) and dam (copper).
+Sher Shah introduced various reforms in terms of coinage, including the standardization of the mohur (gold), rupee (rupiya, or silver) and dam (or damri made of copper).
 In 1556, the Mughals regained control of Delhi and Akbar was crowned the new emperor.
 He adopted the standardizations that had been introduced, and they became a part of Mughal coinage henceforth.

 Akbar

 During his reign, Islamic orthodoxy declined, and this culminated in the replacement of Islam as the court religion by Din-i Ilahi, a syncretic religion founded by the emperor himself.
 This reflected in the coins, and the Islamic creed was replaced with the creed of the new religion.
 The restriction on the depiction of living beings in coins was also abandoned.
 Therefore, coins depicting hawks and ducks were issued.
 A half-mohur with representations of the Hindu gods of Rama and Sita was also issued during this period.